cypherix93/Pokemon-GO-Scanner/README.md

 Application that scans nearby locations of Pokémon, Pokéstops, Gyms etc. for Pokémon GO.

+> **IMPORTANT** <br>
+Since Niantic decided to throttle their API requests, this has become unusable. <br> Fixes are on the way.
+But for now the map won't work.
+You will get `Error: IllegalBuffer` all over the place.

 > This is still a work in progress.
 If you want to contribute, please check out the [contribution guidelines](CONTRIBUTING.md).

 ---